survivejs/site/posts/06-react-books.md

 ### Learning React Native

 [Learning React Native](http://shop.oreilly.com/product/0636920041511.do) by [Bonnie Eisenman](http://blog.bonnieeisenman.com/) is available through O'Reilly and Amazon.
 At O'Reilly digital early access version costs $33.99 while print goes for $39.99.
 At Amazon print is available for $32.59 and is expected to deliver at December.
-The book will be around 200 pages long.
+The book is around 200 pages long.

+### React Quickly

+[React Quickly](https://www.manning.com/books/react-quickly) by [Azat Mardan](http://azat.co/), published by Manning Publications, delves through React related topics quickly as the title promises.
+The early access version costs $31.99.
+If you want the paperback as well, expect to pay $39.99.

 ## Conclusion